mmuratarat/mmuratarat.github.io/_pages/faq.md

 $$

 This is easily seen using $corr(X_{i}, X_{j}) = \dfrac{cov(X_{i}, X_{j})}{\sqrt{\sigma_{ii}\sigma_{jj}}}$

+Do not forget that covariance indicates the direction of the linear relationship between variables.
+Correlation on the other hand measures both the strength and direction of the linear relationship between two variables.
+Correlation is a function of the covariance.

 #### What is a Bernoulli distribution?
 Calculate the expectation and variance of a random variable that follows Bernoulli distribution?
 Suppose you perform an experiment with two possible outcomes: either success or failure.
 Success happens with probability $p$ while failure happens with probability $1-p$.
 A random variable that takes value $1$ in case of success and $0$ in case of failure is called a Bernoulli random variable.